sai-synapse-labs/filetao-main/README.md

 ```

-## Running FileTao
+## Running TensorStorage
-FileTao is made up of both miners and validators, both of which are responsible for proper functioning of the network.
+TensorStorage is made up of both miners and validators, both of which are responsible for proper functioning of the network.
 Miners are the nodes that store and provide data availability, while validators are indexers and verifier nodes who challenge the miners to ensure the health and consistency of the network.

 ### Running a miner